Subscribers to my substack get top tips from the episode. Click on this button to subscribe and join my community.

 Sept.
 3, 2024

-What do you think of this episode?
-Do you have any topics you'd like me to cover?
-Music festivals are a rite of passage for many teens.
+Ask Rachel anything Music festivals are a rite of passage for many teens.
 Whilst some love the music, the lack of restriction and opportunities to mingle in a way that they could have only dreamt of during Covid, others decide to give them a miss or go and positively hate the experience.
 I was never a festival kid growing up.
 I didn't have the money, or the opportunity.
-As an adult, I've found them to be joyous even…
+As an adult, I've found them to be joyous events, but will always refuse to stay the night.
+My girls have now ...…

 Listen to the Episode